 Peterborough has experienced an economic boom in the environmental goods and services sector, as it has the largest cluster of environmental business in the UK.
 Future employment opportunities will see jobs being created in the retail, leisure and tourism industries.
 Plus, the recent relocation of large employers such as the Tesco distribution centre has provided further opportunities.
 With traditionally low levels of unemployment, Peterborough is a popular destination for workers looking to relocate from overseas, as well as within the UK.

 So, what’s life like in Peterborough?
 Well, it enjoys a wide range of events including the annual East of England Show, Peterborough Festival and the CAMRA beer festival, which takes place on the river embankment in late August.
 The Key Theatre provides entertainment, enrichment and enlightenment, with a varied programme of home-grown productions, national touring shows and one-off concerts, while there’s also a 13-screen cinema, an ice rink and two indoor swimming pools.
-In addition, a diverse range of restaurants can be found throughout the city, from Chinese and Indian, to Thai and Italian… Take your pick!
+In addition, a diverse range of restaurants can be found throughout the city, from Chinese and Indian, from Thai to Italian… Take your pick!
 A little out of the city, you can take in the sight of Burghley House, one of England’s greatest Elizabeth houses, or go on a steam train ride at the Nene Valley Railway.